 For instance, a marble bar with a sleek counter paired with identical bar stools and a corresponding number of light shades.
 Symmetry at its finest.

 9. On Whom the Spotlight Shines

-Lighting is one of the most important design elements when designing an industrial style home bar.
-Ceiling lights are becoming more and more common and industrial style illumination can offer a unique take on the traditional designs.
+Lighting is one of the most essential elements when designing an industrial style home bar.
+Ceiling lights are becoming more and more common, and industrial style illuminations can offer a unique take on more traditional designs.